davewongillies/MISTer-update_stv/README.md

 ![Sega Titan Video logo](./.github/Sega_Titan_Logo.png)

-A simple update script for keeping the latest version of the ST-V core setup and the latest [ST-V MRAs](https://github.com/zakk4223/STV-MRA) for use with the ST-V core on the MiSTer.
+A simple update script for downloading the latest [ST-V MRAs](https://github.com/zakk4223/STV-MRA) for use with the ST-V core on the MiSTer.

+## Notice

+Now that the ST-V core is stable this script no longer sets up the unstable symlinks.
+It *only* downloads the MRAs.
+And MRA management will get merged in to `update_all` soon.
+Once that occurs this script will be retired.

 ## Setup